Developer Docs

 Lyren Docs for Developers

-Lyren is a developer-first platform for Chat, Tools, Memory, Knowledge Base, Business, Workflows, Scheduler, Calendar, and Connectors.
+Learn how to build with Lyren API: Developer Chat with always-on Memory, Tools, Memory, Knowledge Base, Business APIs, Workflows, Scheduler, Calendar, and Connectors.

 Overview

-Lyren runs as an HTTP gateway.
+Lyren runs as an HTTP API gateway.
 Your backend calls Lyren using x-api-key.
-User-scoped features also use x-user-id.
+User-scoped features use x-user-id.
+Developer Chat always uses Memory, so it also requires x-user-id.

-- Pass stable user IDs for user-scoped features
+• Pass stable user IDs for memory and user-scoped modules

 Getting started